borun/WhatsApp-Elixir/README.md

 * A installer project added

 ## Disclaimer
 All credit goes to the author of [this project](https://github.com/impersoft/Securcube-Whatsapp-Viewer).
 For me, it was just a fast tweaking of a C# project so that I can shift from my old iPhone to a new Android!
+And I am doing a C# project alost after a decade!

 ## Links
 You will find the original project [here](https://github.com/impersoft/Securcube-Whatsapp-Viewer).